 A wide variety of modern tiles are available for tiling a fireplace to create a unique accent to any décor.
 Creative tile design is limit only by imagination.
 Traditional tiles, cement tiles, wood-look tiles and a creative combination of colors, textures and shapes open the doors to decorating vision.

 Ceramic tile has been a standard on fireplace surrounds and hearths for hundreds of years and today’s decorative tile options make it more popular than ever.
-Ceramic tile withstands heat well and is durable as a choice for tiling a fireplace.
+Of course if you want to have a fireplace having good fire and security systems are necessary as well.

 TIP FROM A PRO — Be aware of all local building codes.
 There are federal codes that regulate the installation of tile on a fireplace and both state and local codes may apply as well.